vikondr/vikondr/README.md

 **🧑‍💻`Full-Stack Developer`**

-Hi!
 I am a rookie developer, mostly focusing on Python, looking for new opportunities.
 I have worked on various projects, ranging from Telegram bots to Full-Stack web-applications.
 ---

 ### 💻 What stack am I aquainted with?